strategicdata/pmhc-mds-spec/doc/include/definitions.rst

     Code applies for Service Contacts delivered on a group basis to two or more clients.

-  3 - Other health professional or service provider
-    Code applies for Service Contacts that involve another health professional or service provider, with or without the participation of the client.

-  4 - Family / Client Support Network
+  3 - Family / Client Support Network
     Code applies to Service Contacts delivered to the family/social support persons of the client, with or without the participation of the client.

+  4 - Other health professional or service provider
+    Code applies for Service Contacts that involve another health professional or service provider (in addition to the Practitioner), with or without the participation of the client.

   5 - Other
-    Code applies to Service Contacts delivered to other third parties, with or without the participation of the client.
+    Code applies to Service Contacts delivered to other third parties (e.g., teachers, employer), with or without the participation of the client.

-  This item interacts with Service Contact - Client Participation Indicator which is used to denote whether the individual client was a participant in the Service Contact.
+  Note that this item interacts with Service Contact - Client Participation Indicator which is used to denote whether the individual client was a participant in the Service Contact.

 ----------